indigo-sadland/well_aware/README.md

 ```

 ## Contribution
-Please, feel free to send me requests about extending the tool :octocat:
+Please, feel free to send me requests on extending the tool :octocat: